Sochaiml/Stop_Watch/README.md

 # Stop_Watch
-I developed this project using html,css and javascript as a oart of the skill test .
+I developed this project using html,css and javascript  .